mintproject/model-catalog-python-api-client/docs/advanced_model.md

 !!! warning
-    We are displaying only the id, description, authors and versions
+    For readibility purposes, we are only displaying the id, description, authors and versions of the model

 | Property           | Value                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 |--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|